GPossel/PHP-ProductAndArticleSite/PHP-ProductAndArticleSite/README.md

 This project belongs with the Front-end project on: https://github.com/GPossel/myfirstsite

-This project can be run with the following command:
+This project can be run with the use of Docker.
-#### php -S localhost:8081

 LOGIN WITH:
   username: **gen**